-We produced 106 bespoke, individual chairs for the Jodrell Bank theatre, featuring a writing desk which retracts into the modesty panel in front of the chairs.
+We produced 106 bespoke, individual chairs for the Jodrell Bank theatre.
+Featuring a writing desk which retracts into the modesty panel in front of the chairs.
 The chairs were created especially for the project but are now included in our product range.

-The seat and backs are based on an existing model but have been customized by the Observatory to meet their needs.
+The seat and backs are based on an existing model but have been customised by the Observatory to meet their needs.
 The arms are made of veneered plywood, extending down to create a boxed end panel to divide each seat.
 Seat numbers have been embroidered into the top of each seat for a luxury finish.

-Our work on this was part of a £16.5 million extension to the site’s Square Kilometre Array (SKA) headquarters which has been partly funded by the National Lottery Heritage Fund.
-The council chamber will host representatives of the organisation’s member states, whilst also doubling as an auditorium for scientific conferences and public lectures.
+Our work on this was part of a £16.5 million extension to the site’s Square Kilometre Array (SKA) headquarters.
+Which has been partly funded by the National Lottery Heritage Fund.
+The council chamber will host representatives of the organisation’s member states.
+Whilst also doubling as an auditorium for scientific conferences and public lectures.

 What is the Square Kilometre Array?

 This is the largest radio telescope ever seen on earth.
 The decision was made in 2015 to formally announce the Cheshire site as the SKA Global headquarters (and thus, the home of radio astronomy.)The Office for SKA organisation is responsible for co-ordinating the global activities of the SKA project.
 This includes engineering, science, site evaluation, operations and public outreach.